faiwer/faiwer-react/README.md

 ## TODO

 - 1st line
-  - Events:
-    - "capture"-kind of events
+  - `useImperativeHandle`
-    - custom `onChange` like in ReactDOM
   - Error handling
-  - `useImperativeHandle`
   - support solo-compact mode over bracket-compact mode
-- 2nd line
-  - prepare an NPM-package
-- 3rd line
+- 2rd line
   - HMR
+  - Resolve "TODO: add a test" comments
-  - `RunComponent` is not pure.
+  - `runComponent` is not pure.
 Some hooks change the state during the rendering phase.
 Fix it.
   - `useReducer`

 ## It does NOT support